[HISTORY: Adopted by the Village Board of the Village of Pleasant Prairie as indicated in article histories. Amendments noted where applicable.]

 - Any outlet, including storm sewers and combined sewer overflows, into a watercourse, pond, ditch, lake, or other body of surface water or groundwaters.

-- Customers category which includes all sewer users other than
+- Customer category which includes all sewer residential users

-residential users.
-Nonresidential customers include but are not limited
+of five or more users.
+Nonresidential customers include but are not

 - NORMAL DOMESTIC STRENGTH WASTEWATER